 You need to give 14 days' notice to arrange a pre-movement TB test.

-If you're moving cattle, call us on 0800 482 463 or use our online form to book a test.
+If you're moving cattle or deer, call us on 0800 482 463 or use our online form to book a test.

 Apart from animals going directly to slaughter, moving stock out of an infected herd is restricted and controlled by the managing veterinarian.